amolrv/amolrv.github.io/_posts/2020-11-04-modelling-value-types.md

 tags: [kotlin, domain modeling]
 ---

-In this article, you'll see how to model value objects, particularly in Kotlin.
+In this article, I'll show you how to effectively model value objects in Kotlin, addressing two key challenges I've encountered in domain modeling.

-Imagine we want to improve the following model:
+Let's start with a common scenario.
+Consider this basic model that we want to improve:

 ```kotlin
 class Customer(id: UUID, email: String, ...)